Why Voice Input

 - Focus: Minimal menu-bar voice input, cloud transcription

-freeflow relies entirely on Groq Whisper API (large-v3 and large-v3 Turbo).
-No local inference.
-Groq LPU hardware runs Whisper at 189-216x real-time, so one hour of audio transcribes in 8-12 seconds.[6]
+freeflow relies on the Groq Whisper API by default (large-v3 and large-v3 Turbo), though settings accept any OpenAI-compatible provider, including local or self-hosted ones.[6]
+Groq LPU hardware runs Whisper at 189-216x real-time, so one hour of audio transcribes in about 17-19 seconds.[6]

 Hardware does not matter.
 Intel Mac and Apple Silicon have identical experiences because the compute happens on Groq servers.
 Chinese WER is about 4.1%, English about 2.1%.[7]
-Good for everyday use, but not as good as Chinese-native engines like Alibaba Cloud Paraformer or Doubao ASR.
+Good for everyday use, but not as good as Chinese-native engines like Alibaba Cloud Paraformer.[8]

 For Intel Mac users, freeflow is the lowest-friction option: register a Groq account (free credits available), paste an API key, done.
 The tradeoff is no offline capability.
 All audio goes to Groq servers.